Editor’s note: This article has been updated to reflect the EC’s amendment to the thresholds for determining the size category of a company.

-Companies that are within the scope of the CSRD will also have to comply with Regulation (EU) 2020/862 (the EU Taxonomy Regulation).
+Companies which are in-scope of the CSRD will also have to comply with Regulation (EU) 2020/862 (EU Taxonomy Regulation).

 a.
 What are the disclosure obligations under the EU Taxonomy Regulation?

-Under Article 8 of the EU Taxonomy Regulation, a company subject to the CSRD must disclose:
+Under Article 8 of the EU Taxonomy Regulation, companies in-scope of the CSRD must disclose:

-(i) how and to what extent its activities are associated with environmentally sustainable economic activities; and
+(i) how and to what extent their activities are associated with environmentally sustainable economic activities; and

-(ii) information on the proportion of its turnover, capital expenditure and operating expenditure (together, its KPIs) derived from products or services associated with environmentally sustainable economic activities.
+(ii) information on the proportion of their turnover, capital expenditure and operating expenditure (together KPIs) derived from products or services associated with environmentally sustainable economic activities.

 b.
-What qualifies as “environmentally sustainable economic activities”?
+What qualify as “environmentally sustainable economic activities”?

 The EU Taxonomy Regulation defines “environmentally sustainable economic activities” as activities that satisfy all of the following:

-(i) the activity contributes to the environmental objectives of the EU Taxonomy Regulation;
+(i) contributes to the environmental objectives of the EU Taxonomy Regulation;

-(ii) the activity does not significantly harm any of the environmental objectives of the EU Taxonomy Regulation;
+(ii) does not significantly harm any of the environmental objectives of the EU Taxonomy Regulation;

-(iii) a company carries out the activity in compliance with the minimum safeguards set out in the EU Taxonomy Regulation; and
+(iii) is carried out in compliance with the minimum safeguards set out in the EU Taxonomy Regulation; and

-(iv) the activity complies with the technical screening criteria established by the EC in accordance with the EU Taxonomy Regulation.
+(iv) complies with the technical screening criteria established by the EC in accordance with the EU Taxonomy Regulation.

 c.
 What are the environmental objectives of the EU Taxonomy Regulation?